Coccidia – Isospora burrowsi and Isospora neorivolta

 How is Coccidia transmitted?

-Puppies from infected mothers are not born with the disease, but will quickly acquire it via their exposure to their mothers’ feces.
-Via ingestion of the infected fecal material, coccidia is then transported into the puppies’ intestines.
-Lacking immunity, the coccidia quickly reproduce extensively and quickly wreak havoc on the puppies young body.
+Puppies born to infected mothers are not born with the disease, but they will quickly acquire it via exposure to their mother’s feces.
+Through ingestion of the infected fecal material, coccidia are transported into the puppies’ intestines.
+Lacking immunity, the coccidia quickly reproduce extensively, wreaking havoc on the puppies’ young bodies.

 What are the symptoms of Coccidia infection?